 TINY HOMES, BIG HOPE

-Imagine a tiny home community providing safe, clean and affordable housing on five wooded acres centrally located to employment opportunities in Branson, Missouri.
+Imagine a tiny home community providing safe, clean and affordable housing on five acres centrally located to employment opportunities in Branson, Missouri.

 This community is an efficient and attractive housing solution with a philosophy of work.
 Multiple microbusinesses, job training opportunities, and mentorship relationships provide a productive and dignified living environment, as well as relationships with co-workers, friends and neighbors.
 A real community is more than housing, it’s a place to call home.